Thorn Beta 79

 The general shape of the Beta 79 has remained consistent over time - though the modern version secures to the bracket by tightening a plate onto the pipe - this version has two grub screws which hold the lantern in place.

-The bare aluminium of the old version has caused corrosion to set in - so much so that the large screw holding the gear cover in place has sheared.
+The bare aluminium of the old version has caused corrosion to set in, with the gear tray retaining screw having sheared.
 The bowl on this example is also quite yellow in comparison to its modern equivalent.

 The gear in the old version is fastened into the lantern itself; whilst it is fixed to the cover in the newer version.
-It appears that the capacitor in the older version is a later addition - there is nothing in the gear area for it to fasten into.
+It appears that the capacitor in the older version is a later addition - there is nothing in the gear area to secure it to the lantern body.
 A stamp on the cover tells me that the lantern was tested in May 1979, whilst the newer lantern dates from 2003.

 Following the lantern's restoration, the lantern was fitted to an AC Ford AC 872 wall bracket on Sunday, 15th April 2007.
 The P5 is not going to be used - the Horstmann 'Y' type time switch located below the switch bank will now control this lantern's operation.